 The Church, then, is not comprised of those who boast that "we are saved," but rather proclaims to humanity (in taking up St. Paul's theme that salvation is not for a particular people, but for all): "you are saved."
 Rahner's ideas were later reflected in the wording of the 1994 Catechism of the Catholic Church, which, quoting the Second Vatican Council of the nineteen sixties, affirms that "To the Church, in different ways belong ... the Catholic faithful, others who believe in Christ, and finally all mankind" (paragraph 836).

-So the different pieces in my understanding of what it meant to be a Catholic Christian were coming together during my first years of university.
+So the different pieces in my understanding of what it meant to be a Catholic Christian were coming together during my first years of university study.

-During these years, the long and horrible war in Viet Nam was still going on, and I found unbearable news of the daily atrocities where American aircraft bombed poor farming villages and dropped napalm on their inhabitants.
-Today, the war in Iraq, with its many tens of thousands of civilian victims and the razing of entire cities like Fallujah, and the offensive war of occupation in Afghanistan, where NATO forces have knowingly killed thousands of innocent civilians with their bombing and shelling, cause me the same anxiety.
+During these years, the long and horrible war in Vietnam was still going on, and I found unbearable news of the daily atrocities where American aircraft bombed poor farming villages and dropped napalm on their inhabitants.
+More recently, the war in Iraq, with its many tens of thousands of civilian victims and the razing of entire cities like Fallujah, and the offensive war of occupation in Afghanistan, where NATO forces have knowingly killed thousands of innocent civilians with their bombing and shelling, as well as the big-power "proxy wars" in Syria and Yemen, have caused me the same anxiety.

 My reflection on Christian freedom confirmed this conclusion.
 I realized that the moral freedom of a Christian was totally obliterated if he or she surrendered to some other person (or to the state) the right to determine if they must lie, steal, torture, or kill.